Beanminchild/BangAtHome/README.md

 **in order to be able to append search queries to bangs make sure to add '{{{S}}}' to the end of your links when adding them to the bangs manager.
 Look at bang.js for examples if needed.

 Additionally you can also add the following URL as a custom search engine to your browser.
-Enables all of DuckDuckGo's bangs to work, but much faster.
+Enables all of DuckDuckGo's  and  your custom bangs to work, but much faster!

 *https://bangathome.free.nf/?q=%s*